John Drew Jr.: Life and career

-Drew had a long association with Charles Frohman and leading lady Maude Adams.
+Drew left Daly in 1892 to join Charles Frohman's company.
+He had a long association with Frohman and leading lady Maude Adams.
 In these years under Frohman, John Drew's stardom was established.
 His first play with Frohman was The Masked Ball, a comedy adapted from a French play.
 This show was primarily a vehicle to establish Drew's stardom under Frohman, and it succeeded in that.
+Drew's career began to plateau after Froham's sudden death in the 1915 sinking of the RMS Lusitania.

-Drew was associated originally with the company of Augustin Daly in the 1880s, a man known for managing and training with grim efficiency.
-Under Daly's management, John Drew developed his reputation for versatility, appearing in many varieties of play, but especially in contemporary works that are rarely performed or remembered today.
-His frequent leading lady with Daly was Ada Rehan.
 His memoirs, titled My Years on the Stage, were published in 1922.
 His final Broadway play was The Circle co-starring fellow veteran star Mrs. Leslie Carter and proved to be a popular comeback for the two Victorian actors.
-The Circle was made into a silent film in 1925 by MGM directed by Frank Borzage.